 11. They Make the Most of Their Relationships

 Wise people understand and revere the power of networking.
 They don’t shy away from asking advice of successful friends and family members, and they share their successes with others.
 Wise people continue to learn and increase their base of knowledge, and they know this is significantly impacted by the relationships they cultivate.

 Wise people pay their bills on time and only buy things they can afford.
-They don’t feel pressured to spend money on items they don’t need.
+They’re not impulse buyers; they don’t feel compelled to spend money on items they don’t need.